Hirriririir/Rapid-automatic-fat-quantification-for-thigh-muscle-degeneration/README.md

-# Rapid automatic fat quantification in thigh muscle dystrophy for muscular dystrophies [Huashan Neuromuscular Group]
+# Deep learning-based analysis of thigh MRI aids in automatically fat quantification for muscular dystrophies [Huashan Neuromuscular Group]

 > The toolkit was developed for rapid and automatic fat quantification for thigh muscle degeneration in muscular dystrophy patients.